Privacy, harassment and defamation injunctions

 Unfortunately, an injunction is not a “standalone remedy”.
 You still need to sue the defendant.
 However, the court can impose an interim injunction at the start of the case.
 Cases will often settle at this point (or default judgment can be obtained if the defendant does not engage in the proceedings), but this can never be assumed.
 The cost of taking a claim to trial can be considerable and if you lose or abandon a claim you will also normally be ordered to pay your opponent’s legal costs.
 Thus, seeking an injunction involves serious financial commitment and some financial risk.
 It is certainly not a course of action which should be taken on a whim or out of principle alone.

 What is an interim injunction?

-An interim injunction is a temporary injunction that (ordinarily) stays in force to trial (normally around a year after a claim has been issued).
+An interim injunction is a temporary injunction that (ordinarily) stays in force to trial (normally around 12-18 months after a claim has been issued).
 If the claim succeeds at trial the court can grant a permanent injunction.
 A permanent injunction cannot be granted unless/until the claim succeeds.

 What will the court consider in deciding whether to grant an interim injunction?